Theban Tomb 45

 Where is Theban Tomb 45 situated?

 Theban Tomb 45 is situated in the Theban necropolis on the west bank of the Nile, opposite modern Luxor.
-The Theban necropolis is a UNESCO World Heritage Site and constitutes one of the largest ancient burial sites in the Near East.
+The Theban necropolis is a UNESCO World Heritage Site.
+It was Egypt's main royal and elite cemetery for half a millennium from 1500 BCE onwards and it shows complex developments in monumental construction and reuse.
 The site comprises numerous monuments, including the famous royal tombs of the Valley of the Kings and the Valley of the Queens, but also more than 400 private elite tombs, as well as memorial temples, and remains of royal palaces and domestic communities.

 Who constructed and decorated Theban Tomb 45?